hhandika/segui/website/docs/api-usage/python/intro.md

         )
     concat.from_files(input_paths)
     # If you prefer to input a directory
-    # and let SEGUL API to find all matching alignment files
+    # and let SEGUL API to find
+    # all alignment files that match the input format.
     input_dir = 'tests/data'
     concat.from_dir(input_dir)